UrbanshadowDev/cppdi/README.md

 The container will not track factory configured instances.
 In the example scenario, the container will expect class C (singleton) to cleanup for A, B factory allocated.
 When the container is destroyed it will correctly call C and every singleton configured instance in the reverse order they were configured but will ignore factory configured bindings.

+## Documentation
+### di::DiContainer
+- `void Bind<I, T, D...>(di::Instantiation)` This call will bind type T to the base class I using a constructor with types `D...`.
+The types specified in `D` can be base classes or final classes.
+Any type will be correctly resolved if it was binded previously. `D` can be omitted when the constructors have no parameters. `Bind` needs the inversion of control to be respected and assumes all constructor parameters to be pointers.
+If a type was already binded it will not overwrite the binding.
+- `T* Get<T>()` This call will get a pointer to an instance of type T from the configured binds.
+It will resolve base classes to binded types, even if the return is casted down to the base class again.
+If a type is missing will return (or inject) nullptr instead.
+- `void Seal()` This call will seal the container.
+Any call to `Bind` after sealing will take no effect and will return silently.
+A container cannot be unsealed.

 ## How it works
 / ! \ Warning, dense write-up incoming / ! \